Our final news roundup and information overload hour.

 Hey, Sean, thanks for taking my call.

-My pin drop is actually out far western Oklahoma with uh some of the greatest friendliest patriots in the country, right up there with uh people of South Alabama.
+My pin drop is actually out far western Oklahoma with some of the greatest, friendliest patriots in the country, right up there with the people of South Alabama.

-I'm I'm my heart goes out to uh the people in New York City because Mandani's gonna soon uh make good on his promise to make bus rides free in the city.
+My heart goes out to the people of New York City because Mandani is going to soon make good on his promise to make bus rides free in the city.

 But the problem is there won't be any seats on the bus because it'll be full of homeless.